 Advertising is becoming an effective way of branding, for introducing new products or services, or doing promotions, all depending on the stage each business is at.Investing in advertising and having an established target-based strategy is likely to have a positive result.

-As stated in an article published by Puromarketing on advertising investment based on Zenith forecasts for 2018, the use of online advertising is set to increase - particularly for mobile devices (12.7%), followed by outdoor advertising (9.4%).Much slower growth is forecast for mainstream television advertising (4.8%).
+As stated in an article published by Puromarketing on advertising investment based on Zenith forecasts for 2018, the use of online advertising is set to increase - particularly for mobile devices (12.7%), followed by outdoor advertising (9.4%).For mainstream television advertising, the rate of growth forecast is lower (4.8%).

 41% of consumers worldwide, according to data from Consumer Barometer, state that a poor translation or no translation is an obstacle when making an online purchase from a foreign country.
 In other words, translating contents is not a trivial process and content needs to be adapted to appeal to users and cater for foreign users in their own language.